 The Cons: Some problems with durability reported.

 These mattresses are well-rated overall for latex mattresses.
-There are some customers that had problems with firmness and durability.
+There are some customers that reported problems with firmness and durability in some cases.

-Dunlopillo mattresses are on the firmer side.
-This is due to the latex layers, which tend to feel firmer and more responsive.
+Dunlopillo mattresses are on the firmer side. due to the unique feel of latex, which tends to feel firmer and more responsive.
 These are ideal for heavier body sizes and stomach sleepers.
-That said, they do offer some medium varieties that will do well for lighter body sizes.
+However, with multiple firmness options, most customers will find something in the right range for them.

 For those that prefer firmer mattresses, these mattresses will do well to align the spine.
-Those that are side sleepers, may find that they don't relieve pressure enough in the hips and shoulders.
+Those that are slimmer side sleepers, may require added pressure point relief in some cases.

-Dunlopillo has built mattresses that are fantastic at cooling.
-Latex naturally sleeps cooler than other types of foam and with the addition of a conductive cover in the Plus line, these mattresses will sleep cool even for the warmest sleepers.
+Dunlopillo has built mattresses that do very well at cooling.
+Latex naturally sleeps cooler than other types of foam and with the addition of conductive cover material, these mattresses will sleep cool even for the warmest sleepers.

 Dunlopillo mattresses are ideal for those that are looking for a firm and responsive mattress and have problems sleeping cool.
 Those that are smaller or want a softer mattress may not agree with these mattresses.